This page presents a wide range of information about the Felony Department of the Clerk’s Office. We hope you find it helpful.

 The Clerk’s Office may issue restitution payments to a victim only upon receiving payments from the defendant for that specific victim and only as ordered by the court.
 If a defendant does not make payments as ordered by the court, the victim can seek relief through a Civil Judgment.
 (Please see the Judgment and Restitution Order Instruction Sheet, which may also found in the Forms section of this web page.)

-To assist in determining if you have outstanding financial obligations on felony cases where a conviction occurred, please complete the form below.
-Upon review of your court records, we will provide detailed information related to your records in Duval County.
+To assist in determining if you have outstanding financial obligations on felony cases where a conviction occurred, please complete the Financial Obligations Inquiry Form.
+Upon review of your court records, the Clerk will provide detailed information related to your records in Duval County.
 If applicable, we will also provide basic case information for felony convictions throughout the State of Florida.

 NOTE: You will be required to contact each county to determine if there are outstanding financial obligations.